ikp-stuttgart/pharmfreq/README.md

 The resource is published and can be accessed here: xxxx.
 Please cite the following paper if you use the data, website, or code.

-Here the code and the database files for Pharmfreq.com as well as the script to produce the figures in the manuscript are stored.
+Here the code and the database files for Pharmfreq.com as well as the script to produce the figures for the manuscript are stored.